zzanehip/The-OldOS-Project/README.md

 For reasons unclear to me, Mac OS Moneterey <em>officially</em> drops support for Xcode 12.
 However, OldOS, for now, is only supported on Xcode 12.
 Fortunately for us we can get around this with a few easy steps.

 	* Step 1: Open a terminal window.
 	* Step 2: Type in <path to Xcode 12.5>/Contents/MacOS/Xcode and press enter.
-Xcoode 12.5 should launch.
+Xcode 12.5 should launch.
 	* Step 3: Open OldOS via File->Open->OldOS.
 	* That's it!